 How does Exchange disaster recovery work?

-Exchange DR relies on DAG replication, where passive copies on servers in a secondary datacenter can be activated if the primary site fails.
-For RTO under one hour, active/passive DAG configurations with automatic site failover are standard.
-Exchange also supports Azure Site Recovery for VM-level DR.
+To achieve an RTO of under one hour, active/passive DAG configurations with automatic site failover are standard.
+Additionally, Exchange supports Azure Site Recovery for VM-level DR.

 Protect your Exchange environment